See My Photos Page for Recent Activities

 See my web page WhatWouldGandhiDo.Net

-My mother's-mother's-mother's mother allegedly was a Sephardid Jew from Ireland (she must have been the paranoid way older family members hid the "secret" for so many years).
-One of these days I'll figure out how to rummage through Irish geneological records and find out if it's true.
-Would explain a lot about me.
+My mother's-mother's-mother's mother allegedly was a Sephardic Jew from Ireland (she must have been the paranoid way older family members hid the "secret" for so many years).
+And my g-g-g-grandfather "Moore" who came over in the 1700s may have been a German "Mohr" (a name also adopted by some German Jews).
+One of these days I'll figure out how to rummage through Irish and German geneological records and find out what's true.

 My Repressed 1950s and 60s

 Unfortunately, 1950s repressive socialization kept me pretty quiet for the next 18 years (except in classes where I was always shooting off my mouth and being a smart ass).

 |In 1964 I saw the Beatles twice, August 30 at the Convention Hall in Atlantic City, New Jersey (see sign) and September 20 at New York City's Paramount theater (see real live Beatles--or at least their drums).
 My sister and I and our two friends went exploring in New York, when the guard caught us they ran down the stairs and into the Beatles reception room--seeing two live Beatles.
 We ran down the hall and ended up in the lobby.
 The screaming of thousands of women was the end of repression and the renewal of womens' lib!
 My story has been included in the book "We're Going to See the Beatles" published in 2008 and available at Amazon.Com.
 See my We Went to See the Beatles video!
 Between that experience, reading Ayn Rand and a mystical experience of the oneness of being - that was the end of my short allegiance to the Catholic faith!|